The Sabbath: Why I Take a Day off Every Week

 Benefits of Taking a Day of Rest

-When I grew up, all the stores in my small hometown closed down on Sundays (and I think perhaps on Wednesday afternoons if I recollect correctly).
+When I grew up, all the stores in my small hometown closed down on Sundays (and I think perhaps on Wednesday afternoons).
 That meant that even if families didn't attend church, their parents were given "a day of rest" from their workplace.
 That was the law and that was the tradition.

 With both parents working outside the home and the children needing "scheduling" of their events and activities, there was a pronounced shift in how families functioned and interacted.
 I grew up within a 25-mile radius of both sets of grandparents and all of my adult aunts and uncles and cousins.
 My children grew up in the 1970s and '80s, living a great distance from the majority of their relatives.